opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: unsigned RNG::operator ()(unsigned N)

-    :param N: Upper non-inclusive boundary of the returned random number.
+    :param N: upper non-inclusive boundary of the returned random number.

 The methods transform the state using the MWC algorithm and return the next random number.
 The first form is equivalent to :ocv:func:`RNG::next` .
 The second form returns the random number modulo ``N`` , which means that the result is in the range ``[0, N)`` .